corda/corda-docs/content/en/docs/corda-os/4.4/api-vault-query.md

 Queries by `Party` specify the `AbstractParty` which may be concrete or anonymous.
 Note, however, that if an anonymous party does not resolve to an X500 name via the `IdentityService`, no query results will ever be produced.
 For performance reasons, queries do not use `PublicKey` as search criteria.
 {{< /note >}}

 ### Custom queries and case sensitivity

 Custom queries can be either case sensitive or case insensitive.
 They are defined via a `Boolean` as one of the function parameters of each operator function.
 By default, each operator is case sensitive.

-#### Case sensitive custom query operators in Kotlin
+#### Case-sensitive custom query operators in Kotlin

-An example of a case sensitive custom query operator in Kotlin is illustrated here:
+An example of a case-sensitive custom query operator in Kotlin is illustrated here:

 {{< tabs name="tabs-1" >}}
 {{% tab name="kotlin" %}}